qinyanjuidavid/SaveONE-life/README.md

 > We are also planing to extend the app from being used inside the country to whole Africa and the whole world as well.

 ## App Testing.
-> We tested SaveONE-life App with two childrens home as shown on the screenshoots below.
-Orpan keeper were very excited because they will be able to express their needs via SaveONE life, for the real experience you can download SaveONE life from [Set Up](#SaveOne-Life)
+> We tested SaveONE-life App with two children's homes as shown on the screenshoots below.
+The orphanage managers were very excited because they will be able to share their needs via SaveONE life, for the real experience you can download SaveONE life from [Set Up](#SaveOne-Life)

 <img src="https://user-images.githubusercontent.com/46722362/158591591-e0b1c6b8-d784-4a36-bebb-6a393d21424a.png" data-canonical-src="https://user-images.githubusercontent.com/46722362/158591591-e0b1c6b8-d784-4a36-bebb-6a393d21424a.png" width="200" height="400" />